aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 ﻿---
-title: Working with Ole Objects and Online Video
+title: Working with Ole Objects and Online Video – Aspose.Words for Python via .NET
+articleTitle: Working with Ole Objects and Online Video
+linktitle: Working with Ole Objects and Online Video
 description: "Insert ole objects or onlin vodeo into a document using python."
 type: docs
 weight: 160